Abu Sa’id Al-Khudri (may Allah be pleased with him) reported:

 So he went away and hardly had he covered half the distance when death overtook him; and there was a dispute between the angels of mercy and the angels of torment.
 The angels of mercy pleaded, ‘This man has come with a repenting heart to Allah,’ and the angels of punishment argued, ‘He never did a virtuous deed in his life.’

 Then there appeared another angel in the form of a human being and the contending angels agreed to make him arbiter between them.
 He said, ‘Measure the distance between the two lands.
 He will be considered belonging to the land to which he is nearer.’
 They measured and found him closer to the land (land of piety) where he intended to go, and so the angels of mercy collected his soul.”
 [Al-Bukhari and Muslim]

 There are four important lessons that we can take away from the story of the man who killed a 99 people, about his tawbah, or repentance.
-These very lessons are relevant to your journey in breaking free from your unwanted sexual behaviours.
+These very lessons are relevant to your journey in breaking free from your unwanted sexual behaviors.

 In a moment of weakness, when the monk told him, ‘there is no chance for you, you can never be forgiven,’ the man became very angry and killed the monk.
 He went from killing 99 people to now killing 100 people.

 The man had a setback, or in modern terms we may even say he “relapsed back” to his old way.